taetscher/ICARUS/README.md

 ### ICARUS still kinda sucks...

-**ICARUS is pretty bad at detecting roads.
-As explained in more detail below this is in part due to time and hardware constraints resulting from my comparatively very limited budget as a university student.
-Basically my hardware could not handle more than tiny-yolo, which as a reference [scores a mean average precision (mAP) of 0.237 (or 23.7%)](https://pjreddie.com/darknet/yolo/) on the COCO dataset.**

-**ICARUSv2 has a mAP of 0.051 (5.1%).
-This value was calculated with the incredibly useful tool from fellow github user Cartucho: [mAP](https://github.com/Cartucho/mAP)**

-So, the bottom line is: ICARUSv2 still kind of sucks.
-The challenges that remain with implementing a decent version of ICARUS are as follows:

-- It would be nice if one could use state-of-the-art algorithms (this for me basically means I need to upgrade my hardware)
-- Along with stronger algorithms, it would be awesome to have an image segmentation feature.
-One reason the mAP of ICARUSv2 is so low currently, is that drawing rectangular bounding boxes over weirdly shaped bits of asphalt road is tricky - for humans as well as for the computer.
-- I had a limited time to train ICARUS as well, on bad hardware this leads to questionable results in the machine learning department of the study.
-Further improvements could surely be achieved if I could work on it full-time.

 \
 Here you can see ICARUSv2 doing what it is supposed to do (kind of _at least_!):